 1. Unacceptable portfolio

 - Candidates who submit a sub-standard portfolio of evidence will be provided with guidance on remedial action required for resubmission at the next scheduled round of assessments.
 You may or may not be able to reapply.
-The fee is returned less a £25 administration fee.
+The fee is returned less £100.
 The full fee applicable at the time must be included at any re-submission.

 2. Insufficient portfolio

-- In many cases the additional information required could be provided by the candidate within a short period – say a month.
+- In many cases the additional information required could be provided by the candidate within a short period – approximately 2-4 weeks.
 In these cases the portfolio is held until the requested information is submitted when, if accepted by the assessors, the application proceeds to interview with no penalty.

-At the assessment interview - Unsuccessful candidates who fail at this stage will be advised of recommended remedial action to assist a future application.
-You may or may not be able to reapply.
+Following the assessment interview - Unsuccessful candidates who fail at this stage will be notified of the competence areas in which they were unsuccessful.
+The members of ACS Executive along with the relevant professional body nominated ACS Director are then given the assessors' comments from the day.
+The unsuccessful candidate is advised to contact the relevant ACS Director(s) for further information and advice on what remedial action may be taken to assist a future application.
 There is no refund and a full fee applicable at the time must be included with any re-submission.

-Should the candidate fail in only one competenece area, then one further option allows the assessors to require remedial work only in that section followed by a resubmission within a set short period of time of a simple report of the work instead of a full portfolio.
-The subsequent, more limited interview will solely address that competence and none of the others.
+Should the candidate fail in only one competeence area, then one further option allows the assessors to require remedial work only in that section followed by a resubmission, normally within 12 months, of a short report of the work instead of a full portfolio.
+The subsequent, more limited interview will solely address that competence area and none of the others.
 The interview will last only around 30 minutes in this case and the re-submission fee is reduced - see Fees.
-Back to Section 2: Procedure for State Registration Back to Top
+Back to Section 2: Procedure for Statutory Registration Back to Top

 The most frequent failure at interview is insufficient clinical experience or exaggerated claims in the portfolio of experience that was only witnessed and not carried out personally and therefore understood and still used in practice.